 What Is SUMMIT One Vanderbilt?

-SUMMIT is the observation deck at the top of One Vanderbilt which is a whopping 93 stories tall.
-It has large floor to ceiling windows helping to bring in natural light throughout each stunning room and 3,291 stairs, equivalent to eight State of Liberties.
+SUMMIT is the observation deck at the top of One Vanderbilt in New York City.
+One Vanderbilt is a whopping 93 stories tall with large floor to ceiling windows helping to bring in natural light and 3,291 stairs, equivalent to eight State of Liberties.
+According to the official website, One Vanderbilt is the tallest commercial skyscraper in Midtown Manhattan and one of the 30 tallest buildings in the world.

+It’s also home to the ascent experience which features the largest glass floor elevators as well as the highest rack-and-pinion elevator system in the world.
 The construction of One Vanderbilt began in 2016 and officially opened to the public on October 21st, 2021.
 This entire building was designed to express openness and rises to a point at its summit mimicking the surrounding icons of the Empire State Building and Chrysler Building.

 SUMMIT observation deck is located between the 91st and 93rd levels.
 The 91st and 92nd floors are completely enclosed while the 93rd floor showcases an outdoor viewing platform.